JetBrains-Research/astminer/docs/storages.md

 ### Code2vec

-Extract paths from each AST.
+Extracts paths from each AST.
 The output is stored in 4 files:
 1. `node_types.csv` contains numeric IDs and corresponding node types with directions (up/down, as described in this [paper by Uri Alon et al.](https://arxiv.org/pdf/1803.09544.pdf)).
 2. `tokens.csv` contains numeric IDs and corresponding tokens.
 3. `paths.csv` contains numeric IDs and AST paths in the form of space-separated sequences of node type IDs.